axibase/atsd-use-cases/How To/Marathon/Launch/README.md

 ![](Images/Backup%20Import)

-You've prepared the application to interact with Marathon.
+You've successfully prepared the application to interact with Marathon.
 Choose the third party messenger you would like to work with, and follow one of the links below to continue.

 ### Integrating Notifications With a Third Party Messaging Client or Interface